By Bruce Rose

 USB connectors are one of the most widely recognized and adopted connectors available to design engineers, known for both their data transfer and power delivery capabilities.
 However, until the introduction of the USB Type C standard, a USB connectors’ maximum power rating was somewhat limited.

 With 4 power and 4 ground contacts, USB Type C connectors carry higher current ratings up to 5 A and higher voltage ratings up to 20 V, allowing for up to 100 W of power delivery.
 Due to their accessibility, wide adoption, and simplified design integration, USB Type C connectors have become an intriguing option for power only applications, but their high-speed data transfer specification can be cost prohibitive where charging or power is the sole function.
 Therefore, an emerging trend is to utilize power only USB Type C connectors where the data transfer pins have been removed, providing users with a more cost-effective solution for power only designs.
+For more information, read our blog post on USB Type C in power applications.

 The selection process for low voltage dc power connectors should be quick and painless.
 Design engineers can select from a wide range of dc power jack mounting styles depending upon the physical requirements of their design.
 Care should be taken when specifying the pin and barrel diameters and barrel lengths to ensure mechanical compatibility between the selected plugs and jacks.